 As mentioned in another article by Podiatry Today, titled “Questions To Consider When Changing EHR And/Or Practice Management Software Vendors,” it’s important to evaluate an EHR software’s reporting capability to participate in the Merit-Based Incentive Payment System.
 PrognoCIS Podiatry EHR is a fully MACRA-certified EHR, and you can use the EHR to meet your reporting requirements and receive federal reimbursement.

-Many EHR companies even offer medical billing services (revenue cycle management, or RCM) in addition to practice management software, which include a dedicated medical billing staff who perform tasks such as medical coding, eligibility checking, claims follow-up and more.
+Many Leading EHR Software companies even offer medical billing services (revenue cycle management, or RCM) in addition to practice management software, which includes a dedicated medical billing staff who perform tasks such as medical coding, eligibility checking, claims follow-up, and more.

-If you’re looking for new ways to streamline your practice management, or innovate your deliver of patient care, you may want to look to implementing practice management software, adding EHR, or updating/switching to a new EHR.
-For more information about PrognoCIS Podiatry EHR software, you can contact us, or call 1.877.693.6748.
+If you’re looking for new ways to streamline your practice management or innovate your delivery of patient care, you may want to look to implementing practice management software, adding EHR, or updating/switching to a new EHR.
+Contact our team experts today!